 Served as an economic expert on behalf of a defendant in the criminal proceeding United States of America v.
 Joseph Wolfson.

-In the matter In re Puerto Rican Cabotage Antitrust Litigation, served as an economic expert on behalf of a coalition of direct-action plaintiffs.
+In In re Puerto Rican Cabotage Antitrust Litigation, served as an economic expert on behalf of a coalition of direct-action plaintiffs.

 In the matter Dahl v.
 Bain Capital Partners, provided expert report on behalf of class Plaintiffs regarding the application of auction theory for the calculation of antitrust damages in the context of leveraged buyout transactions.